hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 - The progression of the Terraform journey into teams naturally leads to Terraform modules.
 These are like templates that teams often customize and use in deployments.

-- HashiCorp is comoditazing this centralized registry and extending it to Policy-as-Code and Run Tasks. **Policy-As-Code** are libraries of policies that can be used within Terraform Cloud. **Run Tasks** are third-party integrations to tools and services to manage cost, security, compliance and more.
+- HashiCorp is comoditazing this centralized registry and extending it to Policy-as-Code and Run Tasks. **Policy-As-Code** are libraries of policies that can be used within HCP Terraform. **Run Tasks** are third-party integrations to tools and services to manage cost, security, compliance and more.

 ---
 name: terraform-modules